syncfusion-content/xamarin-docs/Xamarin/DataGrid/Grouping.md

 {% endhighlight %}

 ### Sorting the grouped column records
-In custom grouping, you can sort all the inner records of each group by setting [GroupColumnDescription.SortGroupRecords](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GroupColumnDescription~SortGroupRecords.html) property as 'true' to sort the records based on the 'GroupColumnDescription.ColumnName' property.
+In custom grouping, you can sort all the inner records of each group by setting [GroupColumnDescription.SortGroupRecords](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GroupColumnDescription~SortGroupRecords.html) property as `true` to sort the records based on the `GroupColumnDescription.ColumnName` property.

 {% tabs %}
 {% highlight xaml %}
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"